CBeck96/AOO_2023/README.md

 # AOO2023
-Code used in the results to the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".
+Code used to get the results to the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".

-Short about the paper
+Short about the paper: Abstract?
+Methods?
+Results?
+Conclusion?
-Abstract:
-Methods:
-Results:
-Conclusion:

 ## Functions